alexplayer15/parmesan/README.md

 ## Flags

-Currently there is only one flag for Parmesan which is the `--output` flag.
+Currently, there are two flags for Parmesan; `output` and `with-server`.

-`Output` allows you to control the directory you want your `.http` files to be outputted to.
+`output` allows you to control the directory you want your `.http` files to be outputted to.

 For instance, if I ran `parmesan generate-request hello-oas.yml --output httpRequests`.
 Then a `httpRequests' directory would be created unless it already exists and either way the new `.http` file would be generated there.

+`with-server` allows you to control which server url you want to generate requests to.
+Parmesan will look for server urls defined in the OAS and make the choice based off the index value you choose.
+0 will choose the first server url and is the default.

 ## Roadmap
 These are features I plan on working on soon: